doshima2024/doshima2024/README.md

 - 👨‍🎓 I'm a full-stack developer and Flatiron School graduate with a passion for building dynamic web applications using React, Flask, SQLAlchemy, and PostgreSQL.
-- 👨‍💻 I leverage my background in music and technology to create engaging user experiences, but I'm equally excited about tackling challenges across industries like healthcare, advertising, and entertainment, to name a few.
+- 👨‍💻 I leverage my background in music and technology to create engaging user experiences, but I'm equally excited about tackling challenges across industries like healthcare, advertising, entertainment, and finance.
 - 🔭 Currently, I'm expanding my full-stack skills by developing projects that showcase clean UI design, RESTful APIs, and robust database integrations.
 - 💼 Open to software engineering roles with a focus on frontend, backend, or full-stack development.